Shrapnel Records: History

 Guitarist Marty Friedman (formerly of Megadeth and Cacophony), one of the label's most successful artists, first appeared on the album Unsung Guitar Heroes II in 1980 with the band Vixen.
 Vixen would later change their name to Hawaii and release the album One Nation Underground for Shrapnel.
 In 1981, a friend gave Mike Varney a tape featuring a 17-year-old Swedish guitarist named Yngwie Malmsteen.
 A year later, Malmsteen wrote to the label stating that he wanted to export his music to America.
 Varney, who started writing a column called "Spotlight" for Guitar Player magazine in 1982, featured Malmsteen in his February 1983 column.
 The record executive flew Yngwie to California and set him up with vocalist Ron Keel's new band called Steeler.
 Steeler's self-titled album became a best selling release for Shrapnel Records.

+Blues Bureau was created as a subsidiary in 1992, as an American guitar oriented, blues, and blues rock independent record label.

 The label was acquired by The Orchard, subsidiary of Sony Music Entertainment, in November 2015.

 Related labels

 In 1989, Mike Varney co-founded progressive rock/metal label Magna Carta Records.

-In the 1990s, he also started the Tone Center Records and Blues Bureau International sublabels to promote fusion and blues.
+Tone Center Records a jazz oriented label featuring fusion guitar as well as a number of jazz tributes.